wasamasa/mal-candidates/modula-3/notes.md

 - I'm not terribly happy with their `make` replacement as it doesn't work perfectly and can get into a state where you need to clean everything to proceed
+- It has the limitation of only allowing one generated program file per `m3makefile`, something I worked around with by using their `ifdef` equivalent and passing the name of the program I wanted to build via `make`
 - Their compiler assumes only source files are in the current directory and creates a directory named after the target architecture to put binaries in